airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Let\'s examine how the program works.

 The first section of the program is marked `CONSTANTS`.
-In programming, a constantconstants is a value that is assigned when a program assembles or compiles, and is never changed.
+In programming, a constant is a value that is assigned when a program assembles or compiles, and is never changed.
 I make a habit of placing all of my constants together at the beginning of the program.
 It\'s only necessary to declare them before you use them, but putting them all at the beginning makes them easy to find.
-Making them all upper-case makes it obvious in your program which values are constants and where to find them.[^5] In assembly language, we declare constants with the `.equ.equ` directive as mentioned before.
+Making them all upper-case makes it obvious in your program which values are constants and where to find them.[^5-5] In assembly language, we declare constants with the `.equ` directive as mentioned before.
 Here, we simply give names to all of the standard numbers we\'ve used so far, like system call numbers, the syscall interrupt number, and file open options.

 The next section is marked `BUFFERS`.
-We only use one bufferbuffer in this program, which we call `BUFFER_DATA`.
+We only use one buffer in this program, which we call `BUFFER_DATA`.
 We also define a constant, `BUFFER_SIZE`, which holds the size of the buffer.
 If we always refer to this constant rather than typing out the number 500 whenever we need to